Don’t Ever Negotiate Price Again

 Most entrepreneurs I’ve met don’t enjoy these conversations.
 Negotiating your fees takes time.
 Furthermore, reducing your bill means you did some work for free.
 In the end, either you or the customer leave the conversation frustrated.

 Once you complete the project it’s value drops.
 It’s similar to a new car.
-As soon as you become the new owner and drive that car drives off the lot, its value goes down.
-The used car value will never equal the new car value.
+As soon as you become the new owner and drive your shiny, new car off the lot, its value goes down.
+The used car value never equals the new car value.

 Your mindset needs to understand this before anything else can be done.
 That’s because we tend to equate our value with time.
-That belief, however, is faulty.
-Your clients aren’t buying your time.
-They’re investing in a solution.
+This belief, however, is faulty.
+Your clients don’t buy your time.
+They invest in a solution.

 Like so many accounting professionals, Gary needed to set up his new clients on Quickbooks before any work could be done.
 Until now, he did this without charging them.
 We started talking about charging his clients a set up fee.
 Gary said, “it doesn’t really take me that long.
 And I need to do this before any work can be done.
 I’m not sure I can charge for that.”